 First, too much cash hurts investment returns.

-Second, and sadly, inflation leaves investors with negative real returns.
+Second, and sadly, often inflation leaves investors with negative real returns, particularly in recent years.

 Offensive Vs Defensive Investments